A Maze of Time

 The disk controls the spinning sword.

-It has a genetic lock, and will only open in Botzar’s hands.
+It has a genetic lock, and will only open in Botzar’s hands, or mine.

 I hold the disk and run to the deck.